Deestad/ToadKeep/README.md

 3. Running ToadKeep

     ## Windows:
-    ### Run on Command Prompt at ToadKeep's directory:
+    ### Run the exe.
+You can also run the python file at ToadKeep's directory:
     ```bash
     python main.py
     ```